bogdanbabych/p202409expCWB/README.md

 #### D.2.
 Bilingual parallel corpus

-In the current implementation, CWB compiles two separate monolingual corpora and 'alignes' them using 'alignment attiributes', which use structural attributes, typically a 'segment' with an xml identifier attribute, e.g., '<s id=101>'; the identifiers in the aligned segments need to be the same in both coprora.
+In the current implementation, CWB compiles two separate monolingual corpora and 'alignes' them using 'alignment attiributes', which use structural attributes, typically a 'segment' with an xml identifier attribute, e.g., ````<s id=101>'```; the identifiers in the aligned segments need to be the same in both coprora.